 Who is BlitzIt actually for?

 - Time Tracking – Automatic.
-Every time you start a timer, it tracks how much time you spend on each task.
+Every time you start a timer, it tracks how much time you spend on which task.
 At the end of the week you see where your time went.
 Sometimes confronting.

 - Notion & Google Calendar Integration – You can connect your Notion database and import tasks.
-Google Calendar sync ensures your appointments also appear in BlitzIt, so you don’t accidentally schedule a task during a meeting.
+Google Calendar sync ensures that your appointments also appear in BlitzIt, so you don’t accidentally schedule a task during a meeting.

-- Recurring Tasks – Daily, weekly, or monthly tasks.
+- Recurring Tasks – Daily, weekly or monthly tasks.
 Works as you’d expect.
 Set it and forget it.

 BlitzIt pricing

-What should you pay attention to?
+What should you watch out for?

 The mobile app is still limited.
-On iOS and Android the basics work – adding tasks, starting a timer – but sync isn’t always reliable.
+On iOS and Android the basics work – adding tasks, starting timer – but the sync isn’t always reliable.
 Sometimes it takes a few minutes before a task you added on your laptop appears on your phone.
 And some features like the full Blitz Mode are simply missing on mobile.

 What do others think?